kallaway/100-days-of-code/r1-log.md

 Day 14: December 17, 2019

 Today's Progress: I finished CSS Essential Course on Lynda but I didn't understand some parts.
-I will checck Mozilla doc. tomorrow and I did Sololearn.
+I will check Mozilla doc. tomorrow and I did Sololearn.

 Feelings: I felt unmotivated and I am thinking I'm forgetting easily.I don't know what to to do.
 I need more time to learn deeper.